Dr. Pierre Pavot is Board-certified in the field of Neurology and sees patients with a wide range of neurological disorders.

 - Electromyography (EMG) Electromyography and nerve conduction studies (electrodiagnostic studies) are generally performed together for the evaluation of neuromuscular disorders such as carpal tunnel syndrome, pinched nerves, and neuropathy.
 Patients requiring electrodiagnostic testing often have symptoms of numbness, weakness, neck/back pain, or pain in their extremities.
 EMG is performed on an outpatient basis in our office.

-- Botox injections Botox injections provide muscle relaxation at the site of administration and are used off label for other conditions such as spasticity, muscle pain related to tension, migraines, and various other conditions.
+- Botox injections Botox injections provide muscle relaxation at the site of administration and are used for other conditions such as spasticity, muscle pain related to tension, migraines, and various other conditions.
 Injections are performed in our office.